901D3/Resolution-changer/README.md

 6. Click Properties
 7. Goto "Details" in the poped up window
 8. Click on "Device Desciption" and choose 'Hardware Ids"
-9. Remember the Id, usually
+9. Remember the Id, usually after "MONITOR\"
+10. After that open regedit and go to the path that i specified
+11. And find the one that match the id(dont mind the things after the id) and replace it